Sonny Liston vs. Cassius Clay (1st meeting)

 - "Eat your words!" - Clay shouting at reporters after the fight

-- The Washington Times "FBI suspected iconic 1964 Ali-Liston fight was rigged by mob" February 24, 2014
+- "FBI suspected iconic 1964 Ali-Liston fight was rigged by mob" by Thom Loverro, Washington Times, February 24, 2014

-- Las Vegas Review-Journal "Fixed?
-Ali-Liston story mostly shadow, little substance" February 26, 2014
+- "Fixed?
+Ali-Liston story mostly shadow, little substance" by Ron Kantowski, Las Vegas Review-Journal, February 26, 2014